Pupil Premium & Catch up Funding

 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
 Schools receive funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years and children who have been in local-authority care for 1 day or more.

 What is the Pupil Premium and what is Catch up Premium?

 The Pupil Premium is an amount of money that is given to a school from the Government to help disadvantaged children.
 The Pupil Premium is intended to benefit the children who are eligible, helping to narrow the gap between them and their classmates.
 This started in 2011 and has continued ever since because research shows that children from low income families perform less well at school than children who are not from low income families.
-Our school received approximately £16,820 in the 2019/2020 financial year and £24,210 in the 2020/2021 financial year.
+Our school received £24,210 in the 2021/2022 financial year and £26,315 in the 2022/2023 financial year.

 The Catch-up Funding has been given to schools by the government to support all children and young people to catch up lost learning time after school closure in 2020 in response to the worldwide pandemic.
-Our school received approximately £21,680 (£80per pupil) as Catch up Premium in 2020-2021.
+Our school received £8,930 as Catch up Premium in the 2021/2022 financial year.

 You can find out how we plan to spend funding by reading below, including by looking at our strategy statement for the Pupil Premium as we have elected to use this money to support the learning of our disadvantaged children.

 We receive the Pupil Premium if a child meets any of the following requirements: